-Schoox is another LMS corporate users like.
+Schoox is another corporate training software and best lms for business that users like.
 It aims to develop your employees from new hires to upper management.

-In Schoox, authoring is divided into modules that allow you to add them into different courses.
+In Schoox, authoring is divided into modules that allow you to add them to different courses.
 Content can be curated from various sources.
-It also allows learners to go along their own learning paths to meet their own goals at your company.
+It also allows learners to go along their own custom elearning paths to meet their own goals at your company.

-HealthStream is a corporate LMS, but is targeted to healthcare companies.
+HealthStream is a corporate LMS, but is targeted at healthcare companies.
 It comes with many courses to help companies in this industry, including compliance and common medical training.

 This LMS doesn’t only just offer its own courses but also makes it easy to author your own.
 You can make your courses engaging through their A.D.A.M Resource Collection, which means you don’t have to spend as much time looking for your own content.
 It also has unique learner tracking, including the ability to scan badges of users from different facilities to confirm a learner’s attendance and identity.